scriptotek/lc-spreadsheets/_episodes/00-intro.md

 Problems often arise when spreadsheets are used for generating **tables for reports** that are made for readability.
 Colors are used, border are added, cells are merged and tables are spilt up.
-Changes like these are not only cosmetic, they **can make it difficult or downright impossible** to do future work with the data, such as sorting and summarizing.
+Changes like these are not only cosmetic, they can make it **difficult or downright impossible** to do future work with the data, such as sorting and summarizing.

-A good routine is to keep the original data separate from the prettified data, for example having two sheets, one with the table of original data, and one sheet with the table of prettified data:
+A good routine is to keep the original data separate from the prettified data, for example having two sheets, one with the table of original (raw) data, and one sheet with the table of prettified data:

 |![alt text](/lc-spreadsheets/fig/00-intro_raw_data.png "Original (raw) data in Excel table")|![alt text](/lc-spreadsheets/fig/00-intro_pretty_data.png "Prettified data in Excel table")|